hashicorp/terraform-provider-google/website/docs/d/compute_image.html.markdown

 Exactly one of `name`, `family` or `filter` must be specified.
 If `name` is specified, it will fetch the corresponding image.
 If `family` is specified, it will return the latest image that is part of an image family and is not deprecated.
-If you specify `filter`, your filter must return exactly one image.
+If you specify `filter`, your filter must return exactly one image unless you use `most_recent`.
 Filter syntax can be found [here](https://cloud.google.com/compute/docs/reference/rest/v1/images/list) in the filter section.

 - - -

 * `project` - (Optional) The project in which the resource belongs.
 If it is not provided, the provider project is used.
 If you are using a [public base image][pubimg], be sure to specify the correct Image Project.

+* `most_recent` - (Optional) A boolean to indicate either to take to most recent image if your filter returns more than one image.

 ## Attributes Reference